 Apple shares slide after iPhone maker issues rare revenue warning

-REUTERS: Apple shares fell as much as 9 per cent in early trading after the iPhone maker blamed weak China demand for its revenue shortfall in the holiday quarter, a clear sign of the company's struggles in the world's largest smartphone market.
+REUTERS: Apple Inc shares fell as much as 9 percent in early trading after the iPhone maker blamed weak China demand for its revenue shortfall in the holiday quarter, a clear sign of the company's struggles in the world's largest smartphone market.

 The rare revenue warning - the company's first in nearly 12 years - sent shockwaves through global financial markets with chipmakers that supply to Apple being the hardest hit.